iwanders/analysis-ithc-iptsd/notes.md

  23 9d 00 00 01 06 06 01 ff ff ff ff ff ff ff ff
 |C          |T |R |------------------------------
 ```
 - C: Increments, but only every 7 entries, This matches seq from IptsPenGeneral.
+Oh, Quo filed a PR that includes this as group id.
+Makes sense as it only increments once for each group of frames.
 - T: C increments if this is `0x01`, sequence is             `0x01, 0x04, 0x02, 0x05, 0x06, 0x0a, 0x0d`
 - R: Follows C?
 T at `0x01` has this at `0x06`, sequence is: `0x06, 0x07, 0x09, 0x0a, 0x0a, 0x0b, 0x08`